jqhoogland/rationalia-starter/LW/Concepts/Inner Simulator, Suprise-o-meter.md

   - Concept
   - Tag
 synchedAt: '2022-08-29T10:48:16.953Z'
+aliases:
+- Inner Simulator
+- Surprise-o-meter
 ---

-# Inner Simulator / Suprise-o-meter
+# Inner Simulator, Suprise-o-meter

 **Inner Simulator** is a CFAR technique where you check how surprised you'd be if you got a particular outcome.
 Useful for pre-mortem-ing